Coronavirus: Prime Minister Jacinda Ardern set to make a statement to the nation

-Prime Minister Jacinda Ardern will address the nation at noon today about the impact of Covid-19 on New Zealand.
+Prime Minister Jacinda Ardern will address the nation at noon today about the impact of Covid-19 on New Zealand and what will happen next.

 It will be broadcast live on nzherald.co.nz and Newstalk ZB.